Eluinhost/TeamspeakAuth/docs/GRUNT.md

 `grunt clean:build` - Cleans the web/vendor folder - the compressed front end dependencies built from bower_components

-`grunt clean:cache` - Cleans the cache folder of all of the cached skins/templates/container/routing

 ### Install

 `grunt install`